-New York Times Best-Selling Author, Social Entrepreneur & Motivational Leader
+New York Times Best-Selling Author and Social Entrepreneur

 Acclaimed author Wes Moore is a veteran, Rhodes Scholar and the founder of BridgeEDU.
 His most recent book, The Work, is a collection of, “…incredibly valuable lessons about what it means to create lives that matter…[it is] a way of exploring the meaning of success in a volatile, difficult, and seemingly anchorless world.”
 The book, which debuted at No. 15 on the New York Times Best Seller List, was received as a model for how we can weave valuable lessons together from supremely different people in order to forge individual paths to triumph.
 In reading this book, we can all begin to find our work at the “intersection between personal abilities and our power to use them to fix our broken world.”